Reed-CompBio/spras/docs/tutorial/beginner.rst

 .. note::
    The configuration file and sections shown here do not represent the full set of options available in SPRAS.

-   The SPRAS documentation is still under construction, and the examples provided (like beginner.yaml) only show the basic configuration needed for this tutorial.
+   The SPRAS documentation is still under construction, and the examples provided (like ``beginner.yaml``) only show the basic configuration needed for this tutorial.

-   To see a more complete set of configurable options and parameters, refer to the full examples in config/config.yaml and config/egfr.yaml within the SPRAS repository.
+   To see a more complete set of configurable options and parameters, refer to the full examples in ``config/config.yaml`` and ``config/egfr.yaml`` within the SPRAS repository.

 Step 2: Running SPRAS on a provided example dataset
 ====================================================

 2.1 Running SPRAS with the beginner configuration
 -------------------------------------------------
-In the beginner.yaml configuration file, it is set up have SPRAS run a single algorithm with one parameter setting on one dataset.
+In the ``beginner.yaml`` configuration file, it is set up have SPRAS run a single algorithm with one parameter setting on one dataset.

-From the root directory spras/, run the command below from the command line:
+From the root directory, run the command below from the command line:

 .. code:: bash

     snakemake --cores 1 --configfile config/beginner.yaml

 This command starts the workflow manager that automates all steps defined by SPRAS.
-It tells Snakemake to use one CPU core and to load settings from the config/beginner.yaml file.
+It tells Snakemake to use one CPU core and to load settings from the  ``config/beginner.yaml`` file.

 What happens when you run this command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^